labuzzetta/dataManagement/README.md

 4. The presentation should appear in a new window
 5. In that window, select "More" -> "View in Browser" for better display

+Note: the R-Markdown version of the presentation ("presentation.md") can also be viewed in document format.

 Look at the following datasets and their documentation as examples:
 - *full*
 - *locations*